Mathad/my-config/emacs/modules/README.md

 [Eye browse](https://github.com/wasamasa/eyebrowse) - a global minor mode for Emacs that allows you to manage your window configurations in a simple manner, just like tiling window managers.

+[Helm](https://emacs-helm.github.io/helm/) - An Emacs framework for incremental completions and narrowing selections.

 [Popwin](https://github.com/m2ym/popwin-el) - A popup window manager for Emacs which makes you free from the hell of annoying buffers.

 [Which key](https://github.com/justbur/emacs-which-key) - A minor mode for Emacs that displays the key bindings following your currently entered incomplete command.